railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 Using cases
 -----------

-Although you've created special menu trees for each of the types of case you defined, you can continue using the generic case system reached through  *CRM & SRM > Cases* .
+Although you've created special menu trees for each of the types of case you defined, you can continue using the generic case system reached through :menuselection:`CRM & SRM --> Cases`.
 The new case types are just versions of the generic case.

 .. index::
    single: Case; transferability